fbarranco/dvs_bownership/README.md

 Some additional information is available at: http://www.umiacs.umd.edu/research/POETICON/DVSContours/

-## Example ##
-Please, take a look at reconstructFlow.m for an example that shows in a general way the main functionalities of the repository.

 Please report problems, bugs, or suggestions to fbarranco_at_ugr_dot_es (Replace _at_ by @ and _dot_ by .).